Sheerpower Logo

 Comments in your code

-Comments in your code should explain the reasoning behind specific logic. sheerpower ignores all comments since they are intended for your reference and for future developers who need to understand your code.
+Comments in your code should explain the reasoning behind specific logic.
+Sheerpower ignores all comments since they are intended for your reference and for future developers who need to understand your code.

 Comments are prefixed with either ! or //